ryanwitteck/NUFS-Filesystem/README.md

 # NUFS-Filesystem
+This program allows a user to create and manipulate files and directories.
+We created 13 commands that mimic their Unix command counterpart.
+With this program, you are able to: create and delete files as well as directories, nest directories, read and write to files, resize files,  access the contents of a directory, and other abilities as well.

 A filesystem made with FUSE that can perform multiple operations on files and directories.
 The operations include: nufs_access, nufs_getattr,